 Medicaid coverage usually starts on the first day of the month in which you apply and are found to be eligible.
 Coverage can start as early as three months before the month in which you applied if you received a medical service during that time and met all eligibility requirements.
 This is known as retroactive coverage.
 Coverage under the Qualified Medicare Beneficiary (QMB) group always starts the month after the approval action.
 Spenddown coverage begins once the spenddown is met and continues until the end of the spenddown period.
-Emergency Services Medicaid covers a set number of days determined medically necessary.
+Emergency Services Medicaid starts on the first day of the month in which you apply but will only cover specific emergency procedures.
 Your notice will say when your eligibility starts.
-Contact your local DSS office or Cover Virginia if you have questions about your Medicaid coverage.